Jupiter's Great Red Spot stars in new Hubble view of planet's crazy storms

 Jupiter is nothing like Earth.
-The swirling, tumultuous atmosphere of the gas giant is riddled with wild storms.
-The planet's colorful cloud bands stand out in a fresh Hubble Space Telescope image captured on Aug.
+The gas giant's swirling, tumultuous atmosphere is riddled with wild storms.
+The planet's colorful cloud bands stand out in a striking fresh Hubble Space Telescope image captured on Aug.
 25.

 The view from 406 million miles (650 million kilometers) away is beautifully crisp thanks to Hubble's keen eye.
 The telescope is a joint project between NASA and the European Space Agency.